EAAMO/conference2024/content/jpal/index.md

    Incoming Assistant Professor of Computer Science, Boston College; Fellow at Harvard University and the Berkman Klein Center for Internet and Society.
 Works on applied modeling, algorithms, and AI, focusing on societal challenges, public health, and access to financial services to improve resource accessibility for underserved communities.

 3. **Dra.
 Michelle González Amador**
-   Consultant and Researcher in Experimental Economics and Data Science, incoming PhD graduate from the United Nations University program on Innovation, Economics, and Governance for Development.
+   Recent PhD graduate from the United Nations University program on Innovation Economics, and Governance for Development.
+Incoming Postdoctoral researcher in Economics at Wageningen University.
 Her research focuses on complex socioeconomic systems and human capital investment.
 Currently, she is a visiting researcher at Stanford University’s Impact Lab on Equitable Access to Education.

 4. **Flor Ángel Pérez Sánchez**
    Representative and co-organizer of the EAAMO Working Group "Equity and Justice for Indigenous Communities of the Americas."
 Graduate student of Tropical Ecology, with a focus on preserving ecosystems native to Mexico.